commercetools/commercetools-api-reference/API-GUIDELINE.md

 See our documentation for more details https://docs.commercetools.com/http-api.html#hosts and  https://docs.commercetools.com/http-api-authorization#requesting-an-access-token-using-commercetools-oauth2-server

 ### Query Parameters
-The Query Parameters can be defined as the optional key-value and not unique that appear after the question mark(?) in the URL and they can be combined with other parameters with an ampersand(&).
+The Query Parameters is a set of parameters added to the end of the URL.
+They are extensions of the URL that are used to help define specific content or action based of the data being passed.

 In this case the rules to follow are:
  - follow the same naming convention as the properties
- - no need to change of return type based on the parameters
+ - don't change the response type based on the query parameters
  - avoid XOR parameters

  Some examples: